 I am a writer who grew up in Moorestown, New Jersey, and transformed from Jersey Girl to Heartland Lover when I came to Cedarville College, located in rural, southwestern Ohio, in the early 1980s.
 I earned my B.A. in English there, then my M.A. in English nearby at the University of Dayton in Dayton, Ohio.
 I subsequently taught for ten years at our nation’s oldest historical black liberal arts college, Wilberforce University, then returned to my alma mater, now called Cedarville University, where I taught for 18 years.
 I now direct the writing center at Taylor University in Upland, Indiana.

-On these pages, you’ll find information about my publications, including some samples of my poetry; links to poetry, interviews, and reviews of my work online; news about readings I’m doing and classes I’m teaching; as well as contact information, if you’d like to hire me to do a reading or teach a workshop/class at your conference, school, bookstore, café, arts centre, writers’ workshop, or other venue.
+On these pages, you’ll find information about my publications, including some samples of my poetry; links to poetry, interviews, and reviews of my work online; news about readings I’m doing and classes I’m teaching; and contact information, if you’d like to hire me to do a reading or teach a workshop/class at your conference, school, bookstore, café, arts centre, writers’ workshop, or other venue.
 Enjoy!